sist-cs120/acoustic-lan/src/project_4/README.md

 - This project is to be completed by each group **individually**.
 - Submit your code through Blackboard.
 The submission is performed by one of the group members.
 - Each group needs to submit the code **once and only once**.
-Immediately after TAs&#39; checking.
+Immediately after TAs' checking.

 ### Overview

-The goal of this project is to enrich Athernet Nodes&#39;s applications by providing the File Transfer Protocol (FTP) service.
+The goal of this project is to enrich Athernet Nodes's applications by providing the File Transfer Protocol (FTP) service.
 We are going to implement an FTP client for Athernet Node.
 After this project, Athernet Node is able to connect to public FTP servers.

 ![](RackMultipart20220302-4-f4xz1s_html_96754fcdfa49fe37.png)